Nadim-MH/sql-data-warehouse-Analytics-project/README.md

 - [ ] **CI/CD Pipeline:** Implement GitHub Actions to automate SQL Linting and deployment of Stored Procedures/Views.
 - [ ] **Data Orchestration:** Schedule pipeline execution using tools like Apache Airflow or SQL Server Agent.
 - [ ] **Cloud Migration:** Migrate the architecture to **Microsoft Fabric / Azure Synapse Analytics** utilizing PySpark.

+---

+## 👨‍💻 About Me

+Hi, I'm **Nadim Alhoshani**, a senior Computer Science student at **King Saud University** with a profound passion for **Data Engineering** and building robust, scalable data architectures.

+I enjoy tackling complex data challenges, designing efficient ETL/ELT pipelines, and transforming raw, fragmented data into actionable business insights.
+I'm constantly exploring new technologies, cloud platforms, and distributed data processing frameworks to stay at the forefront of the data ecosystem.